Yatharth Hospitals

 Yatharth Hospital & Trauma Care Services Ltd is an Indian for-profit private hospital chain of North India.
-It operates 7 hospitals with more than 2300 beds in three states of India.
-It was founded by Dr. Ajay Kumar Tyagi and Dr. Kapil Kumar in 2008.All of its hospitals are accredited by NABH.
+It operates 8 hospitals with more than 2500 beds in four states of India.
+It was founded by Dr. Ajay Kumar Tyagi and Dr. Kapil Kumar in 2008.
+All of its hospitals are accredited by NABH.
 Its facility in Greater Noida West is the first and only hospital in Uttar Pradesh to be accredited by Joint Commission International.

 History

 Yatharth Hospitals commenced its operations in 2008.
 In 2013, Yatharth Hospital established its second hospital, a 250 bedded hospital, in Noida, followed by its third hospital in 2019 in Noida Extension.

 In 2024, the company acquired Faridabad based 175 bedded multispecialty Asian Fidelis Hospital for Rs 116 crore, and expanded it to 200 beds.
 It was officially launched in May 2024.
 The company also announced acquisition of a super-specialty hospital in Delhi previously known as MD City Hospital – for a cost of approximately Rs 160 crore.
 It also announced that it has entered into a strategic collaboration agreement for the acquisition of a 60% stake in a 400 bedded hospital in Faridabad, Haryana.

 Yatharth Hospital & Trauma Care Services Ltd was listed on the stock exchanges in August 2023.

 In December 2024, Yatharth Hospital & Trauma Care Services Ltd raised ₹625 crore through Qualified Institutional Placement.

+The group recently announced acquisition of Shantived Hospital, Agra in September 2025.

 Branches (Network)

-The group has five operational hospitals in North India in three states of Uttar Pradesh, Haryana and Madhya Pradesh, with two new acquisitions in New Delhi and Haryana, making it a total bed capacity of 2305.
+The group has seven operational hospitals in North India in four states of Uttar Pradesh, Haryana, Madhya Pradesh, and New Delhi, with one new acquisitions in Agra, making it a total bed capacity of over 2500 beds.